-Primary Care Team Professional Advice Protection (PCT-PAP) – providing access to advice and support, and indemnity for the work listed below - can be immediately granted to practice staff once we have received a completed PCT data capture form.
-Please note that within this form we do not require the names of non-regulated members of the team e.g. HCAs, plebotomists.
+Primary Care Team - Professional Advice Protection – providing access to advice and support, and indemnity for the work listed in Q12, can be immediately granted to practice staff once we have received a completed PCT data capture form.

-Primary Care Team Regulatory Protection (PCT-RP) - following recipt of a completed PCT data capture form, we will email an online application form to those who wish to be considered for access to assistance with regulatory matters.
-Application forms must be completed even by individuals listed within a practice scheme or other scheme prior to the introduction of the state-backed indemnity schemes as they had not previously completed the underwriting process.
-Such Associate applicants will be subject to underwriting review based on incidents disclosed/work being undertaken.
-We will not automatically seek a letter of good standing (LGS) from their previous medical defence organisation, but the underwriting team may request this in some cases.
+Primary Care Team - Regulatory Protection – an online application form is required for those who wish to be considered for access to assistance with regulatory matters.
+Even if these individuals were listed within a DPS or other scheme prior to the introduction of CNSGP, they will still be required to complete an application form, as they had not previously completed the underwriting process.
+Such associate applicants will be subject to underwriting review, based on incidents disclosed/work being undertaken.
+We will not automatically be seeking a letter of good standing from their previous MDO, but our underwriting team may request this in some cases.

 How does the PM notify MDDUS of the names of those who require these products?

-Can the practice purchase assistance with regulatory matters only and not the advice, support and indemnity?No, this product must be purchased in conjunction with Primary Care Team Professional Advice Protection.
+Can the practice purchase assistance with regulatory matters only and not the advice, support and indemnity?No, the Primary Care Team - Professional Advice Protection product must be purchased in conjunction with Primary Care Team - Professional Advice Protection.

-Do these products provide full membership of MDDUS?Those registered for access to advice, support, and indemnity (Primary Care Team Professional Advice Protection) will not become a member of the MDDUS.
-Those who apply and are accepted by MDDUS for the regulatory assistance will become Associate MDDUS members.
+Do these products provide full membership of MDDUS?Those registered for access to advice, support, and indemnity (Primary Care Team - Professional Advice Protection) will not become a member of MDDUS.
+Those who apply and are accepted by MDDUS for the regulatory assistance will become associate MDDUS members.

-Only one of our GP partners is not an MDDUS member and as he is retiring next year he doesn’t want to change provider.
+Only one of our GP partners is not an MDDUS member and as he is retiring soon he doesn’t want to change provider.
 Can we, therefore, quality for free access to advice and support?We require 100 per cent of the GP partners to be in membership in order for the fee to be waived.
-However, practices with more than five GPs in membership should contact the MDDUS membership team to discuss the matter.

-Why do we need these products now that CNSGP/GMPI are in place?The state-backed schemes will offer all providers of NHS primary medical services with access to indemnity should a patient be awarded compensation.
-They do not, however, provide access to support, advice or representation for members of the practice team who are reported to their regulatory body.
+Why do we need these products now that CNSGP/GMPI are in place?The state-backed schemes will provide all providers of NHS primary medical services with access to indemnity should a patient be awarded compensation.
+CNSGP/GMPI, however, do not provide access to support, advice or representation should a member of the practice team have any concerns or questions, or should they be reported to their regulatory body.

 How often do I need to let you know if there are changes regarding who requires these products?It is important that you notify MDDUS, as soon as possible, to any changes in your non-GP regulated practice team.
-We are currently developing an online portal to assist practice managers with this task, launching autumn 2019.
+You can make these changes by logging into your MDDUS online member account and updating the "schemes" section.

 What are the next steps to secure cover?